 The Deadline for the Student's written response.

-The Student may respond to the Notice.
-If the Student wishes to do so, the response to the Notice is due within five (5) Business Days of the Notice being sent to the Student.
+If the Student wishes to respond to the Notice, the response to the Notice is due within five (5) Business Days of the Notice being sent to the Student.

 Objection to the Case Manager

 Upon receipt of the Notice, the Student may submit an objection regarding the assigned Case Manager based on a perception of bias against the Student.
 The objection should indicate the reason(s) for the Student's objection.

 The Student may submit an objection in writing from the date the Notice was sent to the Student through the review of documentation according to the Procedures.